ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals and 1 mappool for the Grand Finals.
 2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers) and FreeMod.
-3. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals will consist of 15 maps, SemiFinals, Finals and Grand Finals mappool will consist of 16 maps.
+3. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals will consist of 15 maps, Semifinals, Finals and Grand Finals mappool will consist of 16 maps.
 4. Each mappool has one tiebreaker.
-5. The NoMod bracket will be played with no modes activated.
+5. The NoMod bracket will be played with no mods activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+6. The Hidden, HardRock and DoubleTime bracket will be played with the respective mods activated.
 7. The FreeMod bracket will have FreeMod activated.
 Every individual player can pick Hidden, HardRock or both.
    - When playing a FreeMod map, at least 1 player of each team must have at least one mode activated.
+   - Players **must** select different mod combinations, both players using Hidden, HardRock or Hidden+HardRock is disallowed.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mode activated.
 9. The size of the NoMod bracket will be 4 in Group Stage, 5 in Round of 16 and Quarterfinals and 6 for Semifinals, Finals and Grand Finals.